-The Stalking Prevention, Awareness, & Resource Center (SPARC) is delighted to announce the Peggy Klinke Award.
-This new annual award honors an individual doing outstanding work on behalf of victims and survivors of stalking.
+The Stalking Prevention, Awareness, & Resource Center (SPARC) is delighted to present the Peggy Klinke Award.
+This annual award honors an individual doing outstanding work on behalf of victims and survivors of stalking.
 The Klinke Award will be presented each January — National Stalking Awareness Month — to highlight and express gratitude for incredible efforts to enhance responses to stalking victimization in the United States.

 About the award: